How to conduct a panel interview

 The steps below outline how you can get started with panel interviewing.

-1. Select and prepare the setting
+1. Prepare the setting

 Venue and setting are an integral part of the interview setup.
 The right environment is vital to set the tone and ensure both panellists and candidates are comfortable and focused.

 If you choose to conduct interviews in person, consider the space you plan to use.
-Factors such as lighting, acoustics and proximity to others in the room are all important for creating the right atmosphere for the interview.
+Factors such as lighting, acoustics, and proximity to others in the room are all important for creating the right atmosphere for the interview.

 2. Select the interview panel members